 One of your reps started a conversation just before finishing their shift?
 Not a problem.
 With a shared inbox, a teammate can see the whole conversation and pick it up from there.

-What are the benefits of Google Workspace shared mailboxes?
+What are the benefits and limitations of Google Workspace shared mailboxes?

 There are a lot of options to manage email in a collaborative way, such as help desks or third-party tools.
 But your agents are already used to Gmail, so.... wouldn't it make more sense to manage customer emails from Gmail directly?